SergiiKapt/woo-ksa-discount-add/readme.md

-## Woocommerse KSASK Discount addon
+## Woocommerсe KSASK Discount addon

 This plugin allows you to separately configure a discount for products: